FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Hashimoto et al. (2018)~\cite{hashimotoShipClassificationSAR2018} proposed a ship detection and classification method utilizing CNN models for maritime/sea-only scenes.
-These models were trained and evaluated on Synthetic Aperture Radar (SAR) images acquired from the Phased Array type L-band Synthetic Aperture Radar (PALSAR-2) onboard the Advanced Land Observing Satellite (ALOS-2).
-Initially, this system was developed to operate on GPUs, and later, an implementation for FPGAs was developed.
-This FPGA-based implementation leveraged FINN \cite{umurogluFINNFrameworkFast2017} to generate a CNN accelerator.
-Both implementations were tested using 36 SAR images containing 513 ships.
+\phantomsection \textbf{Hashimoto et al. (2018)~\cite{hashimotoShipClassificationSAR2018}} proposed a ship detection and classification method utilizing CNN models for maritime/sea-only scenes.
+These models were trained and evaluated on SAR images acquired by the Phased Array type L-band SAR on board the Advanced Land Observing Satellite.
+Their FPGA implementation leveraged FINN \cite{umurogluFINNFrameworkFast2017} to generate a CNN accelerator, and was tested using 36 SAR images containing 513 ships.

-The experimental results demonstrate that the GPU-based implementation achieved an accuracy of 99.8\% in detecting ships and 65.7\% for type classification, with a corresponding average error margin of 26\% for ship length classification.
+The GPU-based implementation achieved 99.8\% accuracy in ship detection and 65.7\% in type classification, with an average error margin of 26\% for ship length classification.
 In contrast, the FPGA-based implementation successfully detected all 513 ships, achieving 100\% accuracy on this test dataset.
-Notably, the processing time for a single image in the FPGA-based implementation was 330 milliseconds, outperforming GPU and CPU implementations that took 1165 and 7381 milliseconds, respectively.
+Notably, the processing time for a single image in the FPGA-based implementation was 330 milliseconds (ms), outperforming the GPU and CPU implementations, which took 1165 and 7381 ms, respectively.